Inflectra/kronodesk-documentation/docs/Administration-Guide/Users.md

 - **Comment**: Used for Admin purposes only, the user does not see this on his own account.
 - **Culture/Locale**: By default all profiles will be set to use the application's default culture.
 This means that the language and number formats used in the application will be the ones decided by the person who installed the system.
 However there are cases where you want to use a different language or number format (for example, a German employee working in the German office of a French company might want to use the German culture instead of French).
 You can change the culture to any of the options listed in the dropdown list.
 - **Time zone** - By default all profiles will be set to use the application's default time zone.
 This means that the time zone used in the application to accept/display data will be the one decided by the person who installed the system.
 However there are cases where you want to use a different time zone (for example, a German employee working in the German office of an American company might want to use CET instead of EST).
 You can change the time zone to any of the options listed in the dropdown list.
+- **LDAP DN**: If [LDAP](#ldap-configuration) is enabled at the system level, this field will be visible.
+It will show the current LDAP DN of any user.
+To force a user to use LDAP for authentication enter their valid LDAP DN.
+To remove LDAP from a user, blank out the LDAP DN and fill in the password field with a new password.
 - **Password**: if you want to change the user's password, you can enter it in the text box.
 If you don't want to change the password, you can leave this blank.
 - **Security Question/Answer**: if you want to change the user's challenge question/answer, enter a question that only they will know the answer to, together with the matching answer to that question.
 If you don't want to change the question/answer, you can leave these blank.
 - **Roles**: this displays a list of the available roles in the system, with the ones that the user belongs to selected.
 You can change the roles by selecting them in the dropdown list.